Trojan War: Sack of Troy

-All up and down the city in their blood.

-The Trojans, fueled with desperation, fought back fiercely, despite being disorganized and leaderless.
+The Trojans, fuelled with desperation, fought back fiercely, despite being disorganised and leaderless.
 With the fighting at its height, some donned fallen enemies' attire and launched surprise counterattacks in the chaotic street fighting.
 Other defenders hurled down roof tiles and anything else heavy down on the rampaging attackers.
 The outlook was grim though, and eventually the remaining defenders were destroyed along with the whole city.

 Neoptolemus killed Priam, who had taken refuge at the altar of Zeus of the Courtyard.
-Menelaus killed Deiphobus, Helen's husband after Paris' death, and also intended to kill Helen, but, overcome by her beauty, threw down his sword and took her to the ships.
+Menelaus killed Deiphobus, Helen's husband after Paris's death, and also intended to kill Helen, but, overcome by her beauty, threw down his sword and took her to the ships.

 Ajax the Lesser raped Cassandra on Athena's altar while she was clinging to her statue.
 Because of Ajax's impiety, the Acheaens, urged by Odysseus, wanted to stone him to death, but he fled to Athena's altar, and was spared.

 Antenor, who had given hospitality to Menelaus and Odysseus when they asked for the return of Helen, and who had advocated so, was spared, along with his family.
 Aeneas took his father on his back and fled, and, according to Apollodorus, was allowed to go because of his piety.

 The Greeks then burned the city and divided the spoils.
 Cassandra was awarded to Agamemnon.
 Neoptolemus got Andromache, wife of Hector, and Odysseus was given Hecuba, Priam's wife.

 The Achaeans threw Hector's infant son Astyanax down from the walls of Troy, either out of cruelty and hate or to end the royal line, and the possibility of a son's revenge.
-They (by usual tradition Neoptolemus) also sacrificed the Trojan princess Polyxena on the grave of Achilles as demanded by his ghost, either as part of his spoil or because she had betrayed him.
+They (by usual tradition Neoptolemus) also sacrificed the Trojan princess Polyxena on the grave of Achilles.

-Aethra, Theseus' mother, and one of Helen's handmaids, was rescued by her grandsons, Demophon and Acamas.
+Aethra, Theseus's mother and one of Helen's handmaids, was rescued by her grandsons, Demophon and Acamas.

 Returns

 The gods were very angry over the destruction of their temples and other sacrilegious acts by the Achaeans, and decided that most would not return home.
 A storm fell on the returning fleet off Tenos island.
-Additionally, Nauplius, in revenge for the murder of his son Palamedes, set up false lights in Cape Caphereus (also known today as Cavo D'Oro, in Euboea) and many were shipwrecked.
+Nauplius, in revenge for the murder of his son Palamedes, set up false lights in Cape Caphereus (also known today as Cavo D'Oro, in Euboea) and many were shipwrecked.